naufalboys/Temperature_Humidity_EthernetShield/README.md

-# Temperature and Humidity Monitoring Using Arduino and Ethernet Shield
+# Temperature and Humidity Monitoring Using Arduino and Ethernet Shield Rev. 1